Instructions for Completing the

 Questions?
 It is best to email staff at ar@accsc.org.
 You may also contact the Commission office at 703-247-4212 and ask to speak with a member of our Annual Report Support Team.

-An Annual Report is required of each accredited school (Main and Branch) that received initial accreditation prior to July 1, 2023.
-This report is filed each year and covers the period of July 1, 2022 through June 30, 2023 and must be completed using ACCSC’s on-line submission format.
+An Annual Report is required of each accredited school (Main and Branch) that received initial accreditation prior to July 1, 2024.
+This report is filed each year and covers the period of July 1, 2023 through June 30, 2024 and must be completed using ACCSC’s on-line submission format.
 The instructions for completing the Annual Report have been formatted to assist schools by clarifying specific report questions.
-Please note that this document is not inclusive of every question on the Annual Report.
+Please note that this document is not inclusive of every question in the Annual Report.
 Please contact the Annual Report Support Team at ar@accsc.org with any questions.

 ACCSC places significant reliance on the data and information submitted by schools in the Annual Report, and as such, it is of vital importance that institutions ensure that all information submitted in the Annual Report is valid, accurate, and reliable.
 The Commission greatly appreciates the effort that accredited institutions make to ensure that the Annual Report reflects accurate demographic, operational, enrollment, and student achievement information.